vict-t/Monte-Carlo-simulation-for-Maze-Escaping/README.md

 ![image](https://user-images.githubusercontent.com/44689459/168558078-eb0341e4-7ecf-4118-9ea5-6a92e75e5fcb.png)

 This is a java simulation program using the **Monte Carlo method** to estimate the probability (P) of the mouse successfully escaping from the maze.
-It simulate the success escape rate that the mouse run one million times.
+It simulates the success escape rate that the mouse run one million times.